jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 Assessments.

-Students who have Mastered 13/16 of the Core and Supplemental Standards will be given the opportunity to demonstrate mastery of the remaining three Core Standards in office hours, include those standards that haven't appeared yet on a Standard Assessment.
+Students who have Mastered 13/16 of the Core and Supplemental Standards after Standard Assessment 7 will be given the opportunity to demonstrate mastery of the remaining three Core Standards in office hours, including those standards that haven't appeared yet on a Standard Assessment.

 All marks are considered final as of the last scheduled day of classes for the semester, with one exception.
 A **Final Standard Assessment** will be given during the university's scheduled Final Exam period for the course.
-Only **✓** and **×** marks will be given on this final assessment, and these marks are final.
+Standards that have not yet been assessed will be on this exam, and each student will be given the opportunity to choose the other Standards that will appear (up to a maximum of 15 exercises).
+Since there's no opportunity for revisions after the final exam, three **★** marks will be automatically converted to **✓** marks.